Visiting Hong Kong

 A2: You should make a report to Singapore Police.
 Then call Hong Kong’s Immigration Department hotline (+852) 1868 which will provide guidance.
 Next, head to the Chinese Embassy (Address: 150 Tanglin Road, Singapore 247969) and bring along a photocopy of your Hong Kong SAR passport and proof of arrival in Singapore (eg. Immigration & Checkpoints Authority’s email) to apply for a document which is necessary for exiting Singapore.

 A3: Our office is not authorised to provide any notarisation service.
 However, you may obtain a certified true copy of birth, death or marriage certificate at Immigration Department’s website here.
-For questions, please read the FAQ page.
+For questions related to births and death registrations, please read this FAQ page.
+For questions related to marriage registration, please read this FAQ page.

 A4: We think you may be referring to renunciation of Chinese Nationality.
 Please visit Immigration Department's website for the procedures.
 For further enquiries, please call ImmD direct (+852) 2824 6111 or email to enquiry@immd.gov.hk